myasirkp/Biometric_face_recognition_and_voting_system/readme.md

  new.py - training the images and saving it to xml file. capd.py - capturing the image for detection. newd.py - recognizing and updating the database.

+The file I used to store info is table.csv

 I have encapsulated all the codes into a gui platform created with Tkinter, code in gui.py For any queries email to toyasirkp@gmail.com